ZEDALBASH/school-management/README.md

-This is my first project using HTML CSS Javascript simple project uses the CRUD operation
+This is my first project using HTML CSS Javascript simple school management project uses the CRUD operation